jianjin-app/website/content/privacy-notice.md

 * Provide our services, for example to store your notes and other information and make them available to you on any device you choose to log in on.
 * Maintain, administer and improve our services, for example:
+  * To send you the newsletters about our products and services
   * To contact you about important changes to your account
   * To bill you for your usage of the service, and collect payments
   * To provide troubleshooting and customer support